 That’s for later, we remind ourselves.
 We’ve come for breakfast, or as the wobbly-kneed couple to the right of us call it: drunk food.

 This is the spot.
 House of Pies on Kirby Drive.
 Or House of Guys, as regulars like to call the 53-year-old, 24-hour institution, originally founded as a franchise by the same entrepreneur who started IHOP.
-Today there are three Houston-area House of Pies locations, run by an Israeli family, the Ganims, and they never close, not even on Christmas.
+Today there are three Houston-area House of Pies locations, run by the Khalaf and Ganim families, and they never close, not even on Christmas.

 We finally get a table, and I notice that indeed, there are plenty of guys here—in leopard print, in small striped backpacks, in dad jeans, in groups, alone, tucked into tables and booths enjoying their meals like it isn’t one in the morning.